As an Amazon Associate I earn from qualifying purchases.

 If the seller is knowingly selling something in an undisclosed condition, the buyer has no recourse if they pay with PPFF.

-Dave decides to sell his hiking backpack on a popular camping forum.
-He convinces the buyer to pay with PayPal’s Friends and Family service.
-Then, one of three things can happen.
+Let’s say that a guy Dave decides to sell his hiking backpack on a popular camping forum.
+He convinces the buyer to pay with PayPal’s Friends and Family service (to save money).
+Well, one of three things can happen.

 So Should You Use PayPal PPFF?